koadman/platypusfarm/platypusfarm/docs/marker_phylogeny.md

 The second command does the same thing with `*.fasta` files.
 Note that if you have assembled genomes with A5-miseq, they will have names ending with `*.fasta`.
 The third & fourth commands align any homologs that were found to the profile HMM marker gene models.

-Note that phylosift is aware of frameshift and indel errors -- marker gene sequences having such errors will still become aligned.
+Some notes: the first time phylosift runs it downloads and indexes the marker gene database.
+The database is rather large, around 1GB so this can take a long time depending on the speed of your internet connection.
+Also, phylosift is aware of frameshift and indel errors -- marker gene sequences having such errors will still become aligned.
 For more details on what's happening under the hood see the [PhyloSift website](http://phylosift.wordpress.org) or read the [PhyloSift publication](https://peerj.com/articles/243/).

 ## infer a phylogeny with FastTree